JordyvdNeut-Jool/CypressTestRunner/README.md

 This node server is needed for the [Chrome cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder)

-## Getting Started
+## Getting Started With Cypress Node Server

-Clone this repository and open the files in your .
+Clone this repository and open the files in your editor.
 When you have cloned the extention.
 Install the packages with the following command.

 ```